 4. CONCLUSION

-The study revealed clear trends in how soil properties influence various iron forms in the laterites of north central Kerala.
+The study revealed clear trends in how soil properties influence different iron forms present in the laterites of north central Kerala.
 Most of the iron was tightly bound within the soil matrix, with only a small fraction present in available forms.
 Finer-textured soils, characterised by higher clay and silt contents, were positively associated with several iron fractions, while sand content showed negative relationships, highlighting the greater iron retention capacity of finer particles.
-Organic carbon emerged as a key factor, showing positive correlations with both available and bound forms of iron, indicating its role in enhancing both iron stability and bioavailability.
+Organic carbon was identified as a pivotal factor r, demonstrating positive correlations with both available and bound forms of iron., this finding suggests that organic carbon plays a crucial role in enhancing iron stability and bioavailability.
 Among the iron fractions, crystalline, amorphous, and organically bound forms all contributed to iron availability, with Mn oxide-bound iron exerting the strongest influence.
 Structural equation modelling further confirmed that iron availability is governed by the combined influence of multiple iron pools.
 Although soil pH had a limited direct effect, it likely influenced iron dynamics in laterite soils indirectly, through its interaction with organic matter and the solubility of iron compounds.

 COMPETING INTERESTS DISCLAIMER: